Vega (rocket): Zefiro 9

-The first engine completed was Zefiro 9, the third stage engine.
+The first engine completed was Zefiro 9, the third-stage engine.
 The first test firing was carried out on 20 December 2005, at the Salto di Quirra Inter-force Test Range, on the Mediterranean coast in southeast Sardinia.
 The test was a complete success.

 After a critical design review based on the completed first test firings, the second test-firing of the Zefiro 9 took place at Salto di Quirra on 28 March 2007.
 After 35 seconds, there was a sudden drop in the motor's internal pressure, leading to an increased combustion time.
-No public information is available for this sudden drop of internal pressure, and whether any flaws were present in the motor's design.
+No public information was available for this sudden drop of internal pressure, and whether any flaws were present in the motor's design.

 On 23 October 2008, an enhanced version of the Zefiro 9 with a modified nozzle design, the Zefiro 9-A, was successfully tested.

 On 28 April 2009, the final qualification test firing of Zefiro 9-A took place at the Salto di Quirra Interforce Test Range in Sardinia, Italy.

-Attitude Vernier Upper Module (AVUM)
+Attitude & Vernier Upper Module (AVUM)

-The Attitude Vernier Upper Module (AVUM) upper stage, developed by Avio, has been designed to place the payload in the required orbit and to perform roll and attitude control functions.
-The AVUM consists of two modules: AVUM Propulsion Module (APM) and AVUM Avionics Module (AAM).
-The propulsion module uses a Ukrainian-built RD-843 (RD-868P) rocket engine liquid-fuel rocket burning pressure-fed UDMH and nitrogen tetroxide as propellants.
-The AVUM avionics module contains the main components of the avionics sub-system of the vehicle.
+The Attitude & Vernier Upper Module (AVUM), developed by Avio, serves as the upper stage (fourth stage) of the Vega rocket, designed to place payloads into precise orbits while performing roll and attitude control functions.
+It is composed of two main components: the AVUM Propulsion Module (APM) and the AVUM Avionics Module (AAM).
+The APM is powered by the Ukrainian-built RD-843 rocket engine, a lightweight, pressure-fed liquid-fuel system that uses unsymmetrical dimethylhydrazine (UDMH) fuel and dinitrogen tetroxide (N2O4) oxidizer as propellants.
+This engine is capable of multiple restarts, enabling high-precision orbital adjustments, multi-payload deployment, and controlled de-orbiting to reduce space debris.
+The AAM houses the vehicle’s core avionics subsystem, integrating advanced guidance, navigation, and control systems.